pip-services/pip-services-docs/content/en/dart/expressions/calculator/expression_calculator.md

 The ExpressionCalculator class allows you to create an expression calculator.

 ### Constructors
-Constructs this class and a assigns expression string.
+Constructs this class and assigns an expression string.

 > ExpressionCalculator([String? expression])